secretBears/QAPI/README.md

     rake cache:clear:all        # clears all caches (questions and places) rake cache:clear:places     # clears all places
     rake cache:clear:questions  # clears all questions
+    rake cache:clear:old        # clears all old questions which are older than the question ttl (can be used by heroku scheduler)
 ```

 ### Regenerate Keys